 Dan Cavagnaro began his painting career at the age of 19 from a master painter who based his craft on customer satisfaction, hard work and precise attention to details.
 More than 15 years later, he maintains those principles as a master painter at the helm of his own company, Golden Boys Painting in Rochester, New York.

-The best decision or biggest turning point in the success of my business was when…
+What was the best decision or biggest turning point in the success of my business?

-The biggest challenge of running my own company:
+What is the biggest challenge of running your own painting company?

 I know for most people, it is usually managing their employees or dealing with their customers, but we truly value both and appreciate what they mean to our company.
 Our biggest challenge is scheduling around the weather.
 We take on a lot of exterior work in the summer and I believe it is a full-time job coordinating our schedules every week so that we stay on task and keep our employees working 40 hours a week.
 All it takes is a few days of rain and our entire plan for the week is disrupted.

-My favorite part of running my own company:
+What is your favorite part of running your own company?